- Beau Tompkins Vice President

-Beau began working at RIBC in 2008 as the Operations Manager in Hospital Services.
+Beau Tompkins began working at RIBC in 2008 as the Operations Manager in Hospital Services.
 Throughout the next four years, he worked closely with the packaging and distribution aspects of blood components.
 In 2012, Beau was promoted to Director of Hospital Services, where he worked to partner with local and regional hospitals to ensure all of the blood components they need for patients were met and that they receive the highest quality of service.
+Beau’s experience allowed him to expand RIBC’s national presence and further assist with streamlining strategic redundancies across all blood center activities.

 "I’ve been fortunate enough to see firsthand how RIBC Blood Donors have repeatedly helped make the difference between life and death."